 At Misty Morn Llamas we truly believe that guard Llamas need a companion.
 Therefore we will not sell a single Llama for guard duties.
-Our exceptions: If one of your guards (of a pair) has passed away and you need a replacement/buddy for the remaining Llama we may be able to assist in finding your Llama a new buddy.
 Please note that two Llamas purchased but separated by fields/pastures to guard different herd/groupings is not considered to meet the requirement of pairing buddies to guard.
 If your group of goats or sheep exceed reasonable numbers than even two Llamas in a specific field might not be suitable.

 We would also mention that if you are experiencing 'wolves' as predators then we would suggest another means to protect your animals.

 Shelley and Dave purchased several Llamas from us.
 These are Shelley's comments regarding Llamas working together to guard their Alpacas.
 Dave and Arctic Thunder's photo alongside.

 "Timberland Ranch would like to support your comments re: The need for a same species Companion.